noahslusher/README.md-generator/README.md

 ## Installation
-  User must have node installed and it requires the inquirer dependency.
+  User must have Node.js installed and it uses the Inquirer Dependency.

 ## Usage
-  Call the application from the command line by navigating to the repo and calling 'node index.js'

-## Credits
-  None
+  Navigate to repo directory on the command line and enter "node index.js"

 ## License
   Copyright 2022 [noahslusher]
     This product is licensed under the mit license

 ## Badge
   None